laurentperrinet/laurentperrinet.github.io/content/talk/2012-01-24-edinburgh/index.md

 publication: '*A  seminar from the Institute for Adaptive and Neural Computation (ANC)*'
 title: 'Edge statistics in natural images versus laboratory animal environments: implications for understanding lateral connectivity in V1'
+tags: ["bayesian-modelling", "primary-visual-cortex", "sparse-coding"]
-categories: ["Behavioural Neuroscience", "NeuroAI & Machine Learning"]
+categories: ["Behavioural Neuroscience", "Education", "NeuroAI & Machine Learning", "Outreach & Public Engagement", "Visual Neuroscience"]
-tags: ["primary-visual-cortex", "sparse-coding"]
+projects: [""]
 ---
 * See a followup in {{< cite page="/publication/perrinet-bednar-15" view="1" >}}